 Overlooking the Ha’penny bridge, The Woollen Mills is located in a historic building where iconic author James Joyce once worked.
 Not only is the building and location absolutely lovely, but the food is fantastic as well.

-The Woollen Mills is open for breakfast, lunch, and dinner and the food they serve is of high quality no matter what time of day you visit.
+The Woollen Mills is open for breakfast, lunch, and dinner.
+The food they serve is of high quality no matter what time of day you visit.
 If you go for breakfast, you can choose between an authentic fry-up or more modern morning options.
 For lunch, there are numerous soup and sandwich combinations to choose from that are sure to hit the spot.

 The best time to visit The Woollen Mills, however, is for their early bird special.
 In a city that is known for being quite pricey, The Woollen Mills offers a great set menu from 5-6:45PM during the months of January to November.

 During this time, you can get delicious 2-course meal for €28 or a 3-course meal for €33.
 The top notch cuisine at an affordable price is an attractive option for those who are looking to visit Ireland on a budget.
-The food and service is also always of great quality and you are sure to love the delicious modern Irish cuisine
+The food and service is also always of great quality.
+You are sure to love the delicious modern Irish cuisine

 42 Ormond Quay Lower, North City, Dublin